nodejs/node/doc/api/report.md

 URLs are not supported.
 Defaults to the current working directory of the Node.js process.

-`verbose` specifies whether to print additional verbose messages pertinent to the report generation.
-Defaults to `false`.

 ```js
 // Trigger report only on uncaught exceptions.
 process.report.setOptions({ events: ['exception'] });